-Its very wide aperture of f/1.4 is an excellent asset, combined with a very good general sharpness.
-Some owners of EOS R or RP (this first generation being devoid of stabilized sensors), may regret the absence of a stabilization device integrated in the lens.
-Although: with a little method and know-how, we will always get by.
+Its extensive aperture of f/1.4 is an excellent asset, combined with excellent general sharpness.
+Some EOS R or RP (this first generation being devoid of stabilized sensors) may regret the absence of a stabilization device integrated into the lens.
+Although: with a bit of method and know-how, we will always get by.

-On the other hand, owners of EOS R5 and R6 will benefit from the stabilization of the sensor.
+On the other hand, owners of EOS R5 and R6 will benefit from stabilizing the sensor.
 The autofocus of this 85 mm, proved to be very effective: as much with the EOS R, as with the EOS R6.
-It is really a very positive point.
+It is a very positive point.

 Note that the Samyang 85mm f/1.4 AF does not have an adjustment ring (programmable).
-This does not bother me at all since it is now easy to program many keys on the EOS R. As for the EOS R5 and EOS R6: they already have three knobs (front, top and rear).
+This does not bother me since it is now easy to program many keys on the EOS R. As for the EOS R5 and EOS R6: they already have three knobs (front, top, and rear).

-I have not been able to compare (for the moment) this Samyang model opening at f/1.4, with its main competitor: the Canon RF 85 mm f/2 IS macro STM which only opens at f/2, but has of two interesting advantages.
-A shorter focusing distance and on-board stabilization (which can work “in conjunction” with the stabilized sensor of the EOS R5 and R6).
+I have not been able to compare (for the moment) this Samyang model opening at f/1.4 with its main competitor: the Canon RF 85 mm f/2 IS macro STM which only opens at f/2 but has two exciting advantages.
+A shorter focusing distance and onboard stabilization (which can work “in conjunction” with the stabilized sensor of the EOS R5 and R6).

-In the end, I really enjoyed this lens and recommend it to you.
+In the end, I enjoyed this lens and recommended it to you.

 A Little History of Samyang: Do not confuse Samyang Optical Co.
-Ltd: the manufacturer of lenses whose origin dates back to 1972 ( history of the company here).
-With Samyang Food, which is a of the biggest ramen maker in Korea: another Korean institution.
+Ltd: the manufacturer of lenses whose origin dates back to 1972 (company history).
+Samyang Food, which is an of the biggest ramen maker in Korea: another Korean institution.